 Come to class prepared to learn.
-Students may not use cell phones, tablets, MP3 players, headphones or other electronic devices between 7:30 a.m. and 3:00 p.m.
+Students may not use personal cell phones, tablets, headphones or other electronic devices between 7:30 a.m. and 2:55 p.m.
 All electronic devices must be turned off and kept in the student's locker.
-If the cell phone is not in the student's locker at any time during the school day, the student will subsequently be required to turn in the cell phone at the office upon arrival each day for the remainder of the year.
+If a student is seen using his/her phone during the school day, the student will subsequently be required to turn in the cell phone at the office upon arrival each day for the remainder of the year.
 Cell phones may only be used from the office with the permission of the office staff.
 Juniors and seniors are allowed to use their cell phones if they are out of the building for junior-senior lunch on Thursdays from 11:45 a.m. to 12:35 p.m.